 - Number of employees.
 The larger your business, the more employees you’ll need to cover and the higher the likelihood that an accident could happen or an employee sues your company.

 - Type of property and assets owned.
-The more property and assets your business owns, the more you’ll need to cover.
+The more property and business assets own, the more you’ll need to cover.
 Additionally, if the property is higher risk (e.g., a restaurant with a kitchen with open flames), coverage will likely cost more.

 - Location.
 Depending on where your business is located, rates will vary.
 For example, your business property may be located in an area of high crime, meaning your property insurance will cost more.